Using Google Calendar to Manage a Family

 I love that I can link my Google Calendar events to Google Maps, so that

 - I know where something is taking place (especially if I’ve never been there before)

 - So Google can tell me about how much time it will take to get there, so I leave on time

 - I am alerted if I need to leave sooner due to road conditions, construction, detours, etc.

 Reminders of Something I need to Do

-I also use Google calendar to remind me of something in the future that I will probably forget by the time I need to remember it.
+I also use Google calendar to remind me of something that I will probably forget by the time I need to remember it.
 Google will keep showing you the reminder (set it as a reminder, not an event) every day until you click “Done”.
-I am the kind of person who needs this.
+I am the person who needs this.

-For example, I just used it in regards to remembering to pay the property taxes.
-For some reason, I always forget that those are due at the end of February.
+For example, I just used it regarding remembering to pay the property taxes.
+I always forget that those are due at the end of February.

 Want to Learn More About Using Google Calendar?